 Only female black widows bite; males and juveniles of both sexes do not bite.
 Bites occur only when a human traps the spider against flesh.
 When a person is bitten, a neurotoxin is introduced with the saliva that causes a dull pain and cramping in muscles.
 These symptoms can be accompanied by sweating and vomiting.
 Pain reaches its maximum between 1 and 3 hours and generally subsides in 12 to 24 hours.

 People rarely die from the bite.
 Children who weigh less than 30 pounds are at greatest risk.

-- Use an ice pack to reduce the swelling in the area surrounding the bite.
+- Use a cool compress or ice pack to reduce the swelling in the area surrounding the bite.

 An Integrated Pest Management (IPM) approach is the best means of control.
 IPM incorporates all available control methods into a pest management program.
 Nonchemical methods are the primary control technique.
 When working around areas where black widow spiders may be established, take proper precautions and wear gloves and boots.

 If black widows are found, the premises should be thoroughly inspected to determine breeding areas in and around buildings.
 Remove any spiders, webs, and egg sacs by vacuuming.
 When emptying the vacuum bag, leave the motor running while sealing the bag.
 This avoids polluting the air with dust and the possible escape of some spiders.
 Dispose of the bag outside.
 Black widows can also be cleaned out of an area simply by knocking them down with a stick or broom and crushing them underfoot.